irmen/prog8/docs/source/programming.rst

     Returns the smallest of x and y.
 Supported for integer types only, for floats use ``floats.minf()`` instead.

 max (x, y)
     Returns the largest of x and y.
 Supported for integer types only, for floats use ``floats.maxf()`` instead.

+clamp (value, minimum, maximum)
+    Returns the value restricted to the given minimum and maximum.
+    Supported for integer types only, for floats use ``floats.clampf()`` instead.

 sgn (x)
     Get the sign of the value.
 Result is -1, 0 or 1 (negative, zero, positive).